-US jobless claims hit 3.3 million, quadruple previous record
+3.3 million seek US jobless aid, nearly 5 times earlier high

-WASHINGTON (AP) — Nearly 3.3 million Americans applied for unemployment benefits last week — more than quadruple the previous record set in 1982 — amid a widespread economic shutdown caused by the coronavirus.
+WASHINGTON (AP) — Nearly 3.3 million Americans applied for unemployment benefits last week — nearly five times the previous record set in 1982 — amid a widespread economic shutdown caused by the coronavirus.

 The surge in weekly applications was a stunning reflection of the damage the viral outbreak is inflicting on the economy.
 Filings for unemployment aid generally reflect the pace of layoffs.

 Layoffs are sure to accelerate as the U.S. economy sinks into a recession.
 Revenue has collapsed at restaurants, hotels, movie theaters, gyms, and airlines.
-Auto sales are plummeting, and car makers have close factories.
+Auto sales are plummeting, and car makers have closed factories.
 Most such employers face loan payments and other fixed costs, so they’re cutting jobs to save money.

 As job losses mount, some economists say the nation’s unemployment rate could approach 13% by May.
 By comparison, the highest jobless rate during the Great Recession, which ended in 2009, was 10%.